Cortisol, a steroid hormone which works as a key player in the body’s stress response and is often measured as an indicator of stress.

 However, the human body is not designed to be under constant stress.
 Our body naturally lowers cortisol levels during normal times, although situations are increasingly few and far between.

 The result is that cortisol continues to flood our bodies and gets out of control.
-If we want to combat the physical damage stress does, we need to alter lifestyle to lower cortisol levels.
+If we want to combat the physical damage stress does, we need to alter our lifestyle to lower cortisol levels.

 Written By: Dt.
 Fatema Malik Khamgaonwala